 Appointment of Professional Staff

-1. Once a search has yielded a successful candidate, the department should complete the Oracle web form outlining the appointment.
-This form then is electronically forwarded to the Human Resources Office where the appointment is input into the Oracle HR system, the SUNY HRMS system and other required systems.
+1. Once a search has yielded a successful candidate, the department should complete the electronic HR form outlining the appointment.
+This form then is electronically forwarded to the Human Resources Office where the appointment is entered into SUNY HRMS and other required systems.

 2. Appointment Types